abelfp/dotfiles/arch_install.md

 A couple notes:

 - `blueman` is the GUI for bluetooth connection
+- `bluez-obex` will allow you to send files through bluetooth after pairing
 - `solaar` will help with your system not waking up from logitech's receiver

 Optionally, add the following after installation, which can help with debugging